mickaelandrieu/beerawecka/README.md

 Navigate to your project on a terminal prompt, then run `composer install`.

 *__Tip__: You can use the option `-o` while installing/updating composer to get a faster autoloader.*
-*This command convert PSR-0/4 autoloading to classmap.
+*This command converts PSR-0/4 autoloading to classmap.
 This is recommended especially for production.*

 ### Configure your webserver